Germania Antiqua: History

 The Romans under Augustus began to conquer and defeat the peoples of Germania Magna in 12 BC, having the legati (generals) Drusus and Tiberius leading the legions.
 By AD 6, all of Germania up to the River Elbe was temporarily pacified by the Romans as well as being occupied by them, with Publius Quinctilius Varus being (unofficially) appointed as Germania's governor.

-However, the Roman plan to complete the conquest and incorporate all of Magna Germania into the Roman Empire was frustrated when three Roman legions under Varus command were annihilated by the German tribesmen in the Battle of the Teutoburg Forest in AD 9.
+However, the Roman plan to complete the conquest and incorporate all of Magna Germania into the Roman Empire was frustrated when three Roman legions under the command of Varus were annihilated by the German tribesmen in the Battle of the Teutoburg Forest in AD 9.
 Augustus then ordered Roman withdrawal from Magna Germania (completed by AD 16) and established the boundary of the Roman Empire as being the Rhine and the Danube.

 Under Emperors Vespasian and Domitian, the Roman Empire occupied the region known as the Agri Decumates between the Main, Danube, and Rhine rivers.
 The region soon became a vital part of the Limes Germanicus with dozens of Roman forts.
 The Agri Decumates were finally abandoned to the Germanic Alemanni, after the Emperor Probus' death (282).
 Some parts of the earlier province were incorporated into either Germania Inferior or Germania Superior in AD 85.

 In Tacitus, Germania Antiqua or Germania Barbara, are synonyms of Germania Transrhenana, also Germania Magna, i.e., the part of Germania on the right side of the Rhine.

+The removal of Germanicus -because of Tiberius' political fears - was the end of the Roman tentative to dominate German territories until the Elbe river and to create the Province of Germania: only a few decades later Roman legions crossed again the Rhine river, but this time it was only in order to occupy the southern German region called Agri Decumates.

+With emperor Claudius the main area of Roman conquests in western Europe shifted to Britain and only defensive actions with some raids were done in Magna Germania during the next centuries.

+Roman fortifications & settlements

+In the Roman province of Germania there were at least 3 civilian settlements (the possible capital Aliso, with Marktbreit and Waldgirmes) and some legionary camps & fortifications.
+Someone of them recently discovered: